szczyglis-dev/js-ai-body-tracker/README.md

 </body>
 </html>
 ```
-The above code opens .m3u8 online video stream and initiates the detection model the position of the human, and then displays the points detected in the image in the canvas element superimposed on the stream image. **Note that the videoJS library is used to handle the stream.**
+The above code opens .m3u8 online video stream and initiates the human pose detection model, and then displays the points detected on video stream superimposed on the stream image in the canvas element in real-time. **Note that the videoJS library is used to handle the stream.**

 ### Configuration